 Reinhold’s career as a film composer began in 1999 with the pioneering electronic score to Tom Tykwer’s international art house sensation and cult classic, Run Lola Run.
 Run Lola Run was the first film to have a techno score that was not comprised of pre-existing music, but was scored directly to picture.

 Experimentation and innovation are integral to Reinhold’s creative process, as is a passionately hands-on approach to music production, mixing, and engineering.
 Reinhold is also a multi-instrumentalist.
 He owns a vast collection of obscure musical instruments and vintage synths, which often find their way into his scores as organic and electronic custom sounds.

 Reinhold’s film scores (created in collaboration with former scoring partner Johnny Klimek and often, director Tom Tykwer) include One Hour Photo, Land of the Dead, Perfume: The Story of a Murderer, The International, and Cloud Atlas.

 Reinhold’s unique approach to scoring extends to television.
-His scores to Deutschland 83 for Sundance TV, Helix for Syfy, and Legends for TNT challenge the boundaries of contemporary television scoring.
+His scores to Deutschland 83 & 86 for Sundance TV and Hulu, Helix for Syfy, and Berlin Station for Epix challenge the boundaries of contemporary television scoring.
 Reinhold’s distinctive musical signature is characterized by harmonic complexity, emotional resonance, unconventional chord progressions, and unique hybrid soundscapes.